-S. No Trust/Society/ Company Name Project/Activity Name Location Project/ Activity Brief Period Total Expenditure (') Deliverables/ Outcome/ Impact Reporting frequency (to be captured in the MoU) Project Progress Financial 1.
-WWF-India (Trust) Project Madhuvan 3 villages in Dindori & Mandla districts of Madhya Pradesh (Satpura Maikal Landscape) Working with tribal communities for sustainable management of forest resources At the start of the project, a detailed monthly work plan with sub activity level details will be submitted by WWF India 9 months (1 July 2014 - 31 March 2015) ' 9,98,000 1.
-Sustainable harvesting protocols developed for 2-3 forest products (Chiraunji, Amla) 2.
-Adoption of improved harvesting techniques for Honey and Mahua by selected households in 3 project villages 3.
-Adoption of value addition techniques for various forest products by selected households in 3 project villages 4.
-Larger customer base and improved quality of packaging for forest products 5.
-Enhanced income levels for beneficiary individuals/groups selected under the project 3 quarterly progress reports (October 2014, January 2015, April 2015) Final impact report (April 2015) 1 financial report at the end of the project (April 2015) 2.
-Aide et Action India (Company) Project Saakaar Patna, Bihar A project to provide employment enhancing employability training/ vocational skills to youth especially women from underprivileged and economically backward communities 1 June 2014 to 28 February 2015 - 2 batches of 4 months each (3 month class room training + 1 month of on-the-job training) ' 5,98,000 92 youth from under-privileged and economically backward communities will be trained in bedside patients care and automobile repairing (two wheelers) courses and would be placed at dignified workplaces 1.
+A. CSR Projects with Trusts/Societies/Companies S. No Trust/Society/ Company Name Project/Activity Name Location Project/ Activity Brief Period Total Expenditure (₹) Deliverables/ Outcome/ Impact Reporting frequency (to be captured in the MoU) Project Progress Project Progress Financial 1.
+WWF-India (Trust) Project Madhuvan Year Dindori and Mungeli districts of Madhya Pradesh and Chattisgarh (Satpura - Maikal Region) Working with tribal communities for sustainable management of forest resources - to assess and strengthen existing resource harvesting practices with an aim of ensuring sustainability and enhancing local incomes in selected villages 15 July 2015 - 14 July 2016 ₹ 11,94,750 1.
+Sustainable harvesting protocols developed for 2-3 forest products (eg Chiraunji, Amla) 2.
+Adoption of improved harvesting techniques for Honey and Mahua by selected households in 6 project villages 3.
+Adoption of value addition techniques for various forest products by selected households in 6 project villages Quarterly updates: - As on (and by) 15 July 2015 (for no cost extension period for MoU for Year I) - As on (and by) 15 October 2015- As on (and by) 25 December 2015 Half yearly progress report - By 31 st Jan 2016 (15 th Jul 2015 - 15 th Jan 2016) Final Impact Report - By 15 th August 2016 2.
+Aide et Action India (Company) Project Saakaar Patna, Bihar A project to provide employment enhancing employability training/ vocational skills to youth especially women from underprivileged and economically backward communities 1 June 2015 to 31 March 2016 ₹ 4,87,500 75 youth from under-privileged and economically backward communities will be trained in bedside patients care and automobile repairing (two wheelers) courses and would be placed at dignified workplaces 1.
 Batch initiation report will be shared within 15 days after initiation of the batch 2.
-Monthly progress report will be shared at the end of every month for 3 months (Batch I - July, August, September, 2014 and Batch II - December 2014, January and February 2015) 1 fund utilisation report will be shared on completion of each batch (October 2014, March 2015)
+Batch completion report will be shared on completion of both the batches with update on placements till date (Batch I October 2015 and Batch II - February-2016) 3.
+Final Project Completion Report (Impact Report) in March